ASIST, safeTalk, Suicide Awareness & Suicide First Aid Courses

 safeTALK helps connect people with thoughts of suicide to caregivers who can support them.
 Often, these caregivers are trained in the ASIST programme.

-Suicide Awareness is a 90 minute awareness session.
+Suicide Awareness is a short, half-day awareness session.
 Its goal is to make direct, open and honest talk about suicide easier.

 Suicide Awareness is structured by and organised around the question “Should we talk about suicide”?